 Drinking the Kool-Aid of Evangelical Humanism

-It started so wonderfully, a charismatic young leader blended concern for the poor and racial inequality with a Gospel message.
+It started so wonderfully, that a charismatic young leader blended concern for the poor and racial inequality with a Gospel message.
 Eventually this “Peoples Temple of the Disciples of Christ” moved from Indiana to sunny California where this social justice preacher, James Warren Jones, found a more receptive and racially diverse audience.
 He grew his following to a few thousand members, enough to gain the attention of left-wing political leaders, and hired an African-American preacher to further the social justice message.

 Pastor Jim